snakajima/bonjour-http/README.md

 **BonjourBrowser** allows an application to discover Bonjour services (NetService objects) with specific type, and present them to the user to choose from (note: this library has no UI code).

 **BonjourConnection** allows an application to establish a connection between a Bonjour service selected by the user.
+The application calls its send(req:) method to send an HTTP request to the connected sever.
+In order to receive responces from the server, the application needs to create an object, which implements **BonjourConnectionDelegate** protocol.

-**BonjourRequest** represents a HTTP request, which an application creates and send using an established BonjourConnection.
+**BonjourRequest** represents an HTTP request, which an application creates and send using an established BonjourConnection.

-**BonjourResponce** represents a HTTP responce from the Bonjour server.
+**BonjourResponce** represents an HTTP responce from the Bonjour server.

 ## Classes for Server